 Where to start to model your construction project?

-Like many digital solutions, BIM, once implemented, is crumbling the assets.
+Like many digital solutions, Building Information Modeling, once implemented, is crumbling the assets.
 So, there is only one question: why isn't this the norm yet?
 This is due to two reasons.
 On one hand, the transition from a classic construction model to a "BIM-oriented" model requires a certain phase of adaptation for professionals.
 Some remain resistant to change and fear that a transparent system will cut back on their profits.
 On the other hand, the demand by individuals is not yet there and therefore professionals are not encouraged to change their approach.

 As is often the case, however, pioneers will benefit from an advantage when the practice is widespread.
 Are you a construction professional and want to enter the BIM era?
 Are you a business leader considering real estate investments or infrastructure changes?
 Don't hesitate to contact the Ryax team to analyze how we can help you with our SaaS solutions.